-To ensure that City streets are functional and to provide reasonable regulation of excavations this policy is authorized by and further clarifies the Coos Bay Municipal Code, Chapters 12.20 and 12.25.
+To ensure that City streets are functional and to provide reasonable regulation of excavations this policy is authorized by and further clarifies the Coos Bay Municipal Code, Chapters 12.20 (Regulations of Public Rights of Way) and 12.25 (Utility Use of Streets).
 No person or utility shall excavate or cause an excavation within any public right of way until the department has issued an applicable City permit for such excavation to the person/utility.
 Prior to any work being performed (this can include but is not limited to excavation, cut, open trench, use of no dig/trenchless technology, bore pit, pipe bursting, etc.) within a City street and/or right-of-way (ROW) the person/utility shall:

-- 1) Submit the appropriate permit application, supporting documents, and for service laterals, the necessary fee(s) to the City. - 2) Receive permit approval, coordinate with City and other applicable entity staff, and commence work.
+- 1) Submit the appropriate permit application, supporting documents, and for service laterals, the necessary fee(s) to the City. - 2) Receive permit approval, coordinate with City and other applicable agencies' staff, and commence work.
 A bond will be required before issuance of permits involving service laterals. - 3) Be responsible to coordinate all non-City utility issues and for quality of work performed by excavators and pavers to ensure all City policies, standard and details are met. - 4) Be responsible for performance, maintenance and repair of their utility/lateral trench for the warranty life of the trench (see section XIV).
 The person/utility is responsible for restoration to the pavement surface above due to installation, repair, or failure of the utility infrastructure, lateral, trench and trench material for the warranty life of the trench.

-When determining conditions of approval for the permits to perform cuts for utility or lateral installation, repair, relocation, or replacement, Department staff will consider location of work, the age of the pavement, the street classification(s) (arterial, collector, neighborhood/local), disturbance to curb and sidewalk, traffic and pedestrian control, traffic and pedestrian detours, need for public notifications, and quality control.
+When determining conditions of approval for the permits to perform cuts for utility or lateral installation, repair, relocation, or replacement, Department staff will consider location of work, pavement age, Pavement Condition Index (PCI), the street classification(s) (arterial, collector, neighborhood/local), disturbance to curb and sidewalk, traffic and pedestrian control, traffic and pedestrian detours, need for public notifications, quality control, and timing of any planned City improvements to the road.
 The Department has the right to deny a permit or issue a stop work order for non-compliance.